rvega/Fan-Control-Daemon/README.md

 Starting at boot
 ----------------
 **Ubuntu**

+For systemd based init systems (Ubuntu 16.04+), the file mbpfan.service has been provided.
+For using it, execute:

+    sudo cp mbpfan.service /etc/systemd/system/
+    sudo systemctl enable mbpfan.service

-For upstart based init systems (Ubuntu), an example upstart job has been provided for use in place of the LSB-style init script.
+For upstart based init systems (Ubuntu before 16.04), an example upstart job has been provided.
-To use, execute:
+For using it, execute:

     sudo cp mbpfan.upstart /etc/init/mbpfan.conf
     sudo start mbpfan